Originally Posted: Jul 12, 2018

 Questions for your tour guide

-You should also ask if they could change one thing about their college, what would it be and why?
+- if you could change one thing about their college, what would it be and why?
 Again, no place is perfect, so knowing some of the things a school can do better or differently up front is helpful.

-Another good question for your guide is who is one of their favorite professors, and why do they like them?
+- Who is one of your favorite professors, and why do you like them?
 You could ask them for an example of something really unique that professor has done to help them or make a lecture or assignment memorable.

 Questions for faculty members